Fall24-BUCS506/tanth-midterm/writeup.md

    - **Purpose**: A library for processing textual data, particularly for sentiment analysis and readability scoring.
    - **Usage**:
      - Initially used to generate polarity and subjectivity scores to gauge the sentiment of each review.
-     - This library is called every time we generate the `X_submission` and `X-train` CSV files, which is only when we are changing the features of our dataset.
-Otherwise, when we are training the model, we can save computational resources by not recreating those 2 CSV files.
+     - This library is called every time I generate the `X_submission` and `X-train` CSV files, which is only when I am changing the features of our dataset.
+Otherwise, when I am training the model, I can save computational resources by not recreating those 2 CSV files.

 ### Explored but not used in final submission
 6. **NLTK** (`nltk` - Natural Language Toolkit):